-A Lesson Plan from Rights, Respect, Responsibility: A K-12 Curriculum Fostering respect and responsibility through age-appropriate sexuality education.
+A Lesson Plan from Rights, Respect, Responsibility: A K-12 Curriculum Fostering responsibility by respecting young people's rights to honest sexuality education.

 PD.8.DM.1 - Demonstrate the use of a decision-making model and evaluate possible outcomes of decisions adolescents might make.